Tuesday Tips: UC Berkeley Haas Application Essays, Tips for 2024-2025

 The Haas School of Business at the University of California Berkeley is a highly selective school with a small class to fill.
 Therefore, it’s crucial to stand out from the crowd and show how you will benefit the Haas MBA class.
 These tips for the Berkeley Haas application essays will help you create that positive impression.

-According to one of the former Haas admissions officers on the SBC team, “Haas is really focused on its experiential learning and it’s four Defining Leadership Principles.
+According to one of the former Haas admissions officers on the SBC team, “Haas is really focused on its experiential learning and its four Defining Leadership Principles.
 Candidates need to know the principles (almost with the ability to recite them by heart) and talk about why at least one of the principles resonates with the candidate.”

-The new Video essay specifically asks about the principles, and you should also consider them as you answer the other essays in this set.
+The new video essay specifically asks about the principles, and you should also consider them as you answer the other essays in this set.
 Likewise, keep these principles in mind when you interview with Haas and interact with students and faculty.

 The Berkeley Haas Application Essays